 THIS EVENT IS CPD CERTIFIED

-This seminar will consider the future of health research in England.
+This conference will consider the future of health research in England.

 The agenda includes a keynote address from Dr Louise Wood, Director, Science, Research and Evidence, Department of Health and Social Care.